Enjoy a trip to Robert's gallery in Thixendale | What's on - Visiting info - Opening times - Directions

 The Peregrines Of Salt End: A History

-The air heavy with the smell of industry and barely a blade of grass in sight, the site is the last place you would imagine life thriving.
-But this peregrine and its mate are quite at home here.
-As they swoop amid the steel and concrete, the roar of industry beneath is deafening.
+Far above one of Europe's busiest ports in an industrial landscape of belching chimneys and vast cooling towers, the world’s fastest bird had made this harsh and unforgiving environment its home.
+The air there was heavy with the smell of industry and there was barely a blade of grass in sight - the last place you would imagine life thriving.
+But this peregrine and its mate were quite at home, even though as they swooped amid the steel and concrete the roar of industry beneath was deafening.

 Peregrine origins